-The Environmental Law Section, through its monthly brown bag lunches, provides its members with a unique opportunity to get to know other lawyers from industry, federal and state government, public interest organizations and private law firms who practice environmental law on a day-to-day basis.
-Membership in the Section also enables members to stay informed on current environmental subjects, including legislative and regulatory developments, through its quarterly newsletter.
-The Section also sponsors semi-annual seminars with CLE credit, as well as field trips and social events, including a summer seminar with the environmental law sections of the South Carolina and North Carolina bar associations every other year.
+The Environmental Law Section provides its members with a unique opportunity to get to know other lawyers from industry, federal and state government, public interest organizations and private law firms who practice environmental law on a day-to-day basis.
+Membership in the Section also enables members to stay informed on current environmental subjects, including legislative and regulatory developments.
+The Section also sponsors varied programs providing opportunities for CLE credit, as well as field trips and social events, including a summer seminar with the environmental law sections of the South Carolina and North Carolina bar associations every other year.

 Organized as an association of licensed attorneys in the state of Georgia, the section has members who desire to develop their knowledge and professional abilities in equine matters of law in order to render better service to their clients and the general public.

 The Family Law Section, which counts nearly 2,000 active members in its ranks, is extremely active in the Bar and strives to keep its members on the cutting edge of the ever-changing dynamics in this area of practice.
 The Section promotes continuing legal education by sponsoring with ICLE each year the Family Law Institute in May and two Nuts and Bolts of Family Law seminars, traditionally held in Savannah at the end of summer and in Atlanta in the beginning of fall.
 The Section also monitors legislation and assists in drafting legislation in the area of family law.
 The Section publishes a quarterly newsletter which includes articles on emerging areas of the practice, interviews with members of the judiciary, summaries of new appellate cases, and updates on the latest legislation and changes to the Superior Court Rules.
 The Younger Lawyer's Family Law Section promotes networking among its members and coordinates exciting fundraisers for the community.